 Where can I see sample pages from Mossby’s Magic Carpet Handbook?
 Here’s a good place, on publisher The Innovation Press’s website.
 (Scroll down.)

 Is it true that a young reader asked the U.S. military to say whether the information in this book is correct?
 Young Lily and her mother, in Ohio, sent a letter to the 180th Fighter Wing of the Ohio National Guard asking whether its pilots really face the G forces that the handbook says, along with many other questions about how military pilots’ experience compares with magic carpet riders’.
 Commander Doyle and others answered in a series of videos; our favorites are Episode 1 (concerning G-forces), Episode 2 (“If you … were sitting on your jet like on a flying carpet, what would that feel like?”), Episode 3 (with the ever popular “poopy-suit” explanation), Episode 7 ( “How many “oops” do pilots get before they can’t fly anymore?”), and Episode 8 (how high military pilots fly, what happens if they hit a bird, and seeing St. Elmo’s fire).
 And definitely don’t miss the final episode, in which the magic carpet rider’s Code of Conduct is compared to the U.S. Airman’s Creed.

 Did you illustrate the book?
 I wish!
 The beautiful illustrations in this book are the creations of artist Alejandro Lee.

 Where do you recommend buying this book?
 Local independent bookstores are among every community’s most important gathering places.
-For example, the recently opened Flashlight Books in Walnut Creek, CA recently began carrying Mossby’s Magic Carpet Handbook!
+For example, Flashlight Books in Walnut Creek, California recently began carrying Mossby’s Magic Carpet Handbook.
 Indie bookstores will not survive without customer support, however.
 If you don’t have one of these treasures near you, Indiebound is a great online way to support them.